coljac/docker-streamlit-datascience/README.md

 Build like so:

-`docker build -t streamlitds .`
+`docker build -t coljac/streamlit_ds:latest .`

 Invoke like so:

-`docker run -p 8888:8888 -v /path/to/runnable/script:/app streamlitds`
+`docker run -p 8888:8888 -v /path/to/dir/with/script:/app streamlit_ds`

 Streamlit will be available on port 8888 on localhost.

+## Other stuff

+- `data/`, `app/`; test streamlit application.
+- `create_vm.sh`: Assuming azure-cli is installed and running, spins up a (spot) VM and deploys an application using docker.
+- `run.sh`: Starts the app running.